 7 - Find discount vouchers for days out

-Now that theme parks, aquariums and leisure centres are back open - it’s a great way to have fun in the British sun.
+Theme parks, aquariums and leisure centres are a great way to have fun in the British sun.
 For a large family however - you could end up paying £100s for just a day out.
 Luckily - there are always discount vouchers for 2 for 1 entry to some of the UK’s biggest attractions.

-Right now, on promotional packs of Cadbury’s chocolate, there is an offer that gets you a free ticket, when you purchase one for a full paying adult.
+Right now, on promotional packs of Cadbury’s chocolate, there is an offer that gets you a free ticket, when you purchase one for a full-paying adult.
 You can use more than one at a time, so your whole family can get 2 for 1 entry.
+The Cadbury's offer expires on 31st July 2022 but there are similar offers to be found in a variety of Kellogg's cereal snacks - these are valid until 30th June 2023.
 Tickets to theme parks and attractions such as Sealife and the Dungeons can cost between £25-50 each and so it could add up to a huge saving.

 8 - Go to free attractions